Mazurel/Modbus/README.md

 Library for high level Modbus frame manipulation, including encoding and decoding, written in modern C++17.

-Additionally, library contains simple linux TCP and RTU implementation, that you can use as a starting point for you application !
+Additionally, library contains reference TCP and RTU implementation (on Linux only !), that you can use as a starting point for you application !
+Until there will some reliable way to test it, it will be treated as such.

 # Table of content
 - [Why](#why)